latest nhpb_banner 1__compressed2

 Utility and electric bill assistance programs in Virginia.

-Direct assistance from utility and energy companies in Virginia
+Direct help with bills from utility and energy companies in Virginia

-American Electric Power – The assistance program offered to customers is the Neighbor-to-Neighbor.
-To be eligible for these program customers must supply a utility, heating or gas bill disconnect notice to the Department of Social Services.
-The assistance program begins in January of each year and continues until funds are exhausted or March 31, whichever comes first.
+American Electric Power, or AEP in Virginia, offers a financial assistance program to customers known as Neighbor-to-Neighbor.
+To be eligible for this program customers must supply a utility, heating or gas bill disconnect notice to the Department of Social Services.
+It is a charitable service which will provide partial funding to pay past due electricity bills or help a low-income family turn their power back on.
+The assistance program begins in January of each year and continues until funds are exhausted.
+Call AEP at (800) 956-4237 for details.

-Appalachian Power - This company provides utility and electrical service to hundreds of thousands of customers in the region.
-Customers who need help can receive assistance from government programs such as LIHEAP and weatherization, or from other programs like the Dollar Energy Fund.
-Learn more on all of the emergency financial assistance programs that are available for paying bills.
+Appalachian Power provides utility and electrical service to hundreds of thousands of customers in the region.
+Struggling families or individuals who need help can receive assistance from government programs such as LIHEAP (known as EA in Virginia) and weatherization, or from other programs like the Dollar Energy Fund.
+This program will focus on preventing the shut off of power when facing a crisis.

-Appalachian Power / AEP also offers customers, including senior citizens and the poor, with additional financial assistance programs, including the Dollar Energy Fund.
-Some of the resources are available for all of the AEP states and service territories, and other are just for Virginia households.
+All resources are limited.
+Appalachian Power focuses it support on senior citizens and the disabled, with additional financial assistance programs, including the Dollar Energy Fund open to anyone who is struggling.
+Some of the resources are available for all of the AEP states and service territories, such as utility forgiveness or payment plans.
 More on Appalachian Power Virginia assistance programs.

-Columbia Gas of Virginia runs the Heatshare program that is administered by your local Salvation Army branch.
-Heatshare is an emergency assistance program/fund that was created to help households with paying their energy bills.
-To find out if you qualify for a grant from the program, call the Universal Services department at 1-800-537-7431 to learn more or request an application.
+Columbia Gas of Virginia runs the Heatshare program that is administered by a local Salvation Army branch.
+Heatshare is an emergency assistance program/fund that was created to help households with paying their energy bills during the wintertime so that a gas or electric service is not disconnected.

-Dominion Virginia Power – This utility company offers customers the Fan Care program.
-This program may be able to provide free fans to elderly low income Virginians who reside within the Dominion Virginia Power service area who are age 60 or older and meet income guidelines defined by the Area Agencies on Aging.
+Dominion Energy Virginia offers customers the Fan Care program.
+This program may be able to provide free fans to people over the age of 60 that have a low income.
+A free fan, or even small air conditioner, will be given those those meet income guidelines defined by the Area Agencies on Aging.
 The program is run at the local level by non-profits, charities, and community action agencies.
-A list of participating agencies and more details on the program is available by contacting the Virginia Department for the Aging at 1-800-552-3402.

-Harrisonburg Electric Commission – The Energy Share program provides assistance to those families and individuals who need help paying their heating and utility bills.
-Funds and grants will be managed primarily by the Salvation Army.
+Harrisonburg Electric Commission helps customers in the Co-Op only.
+There are payment plans, budget billing options and funds from The Energy Share program.
+It provides assistance to those families and individuals who need help paying their utility costs during the winter or summer.
+Funds paid out for utilities will be managed primarily by the Salvation Army.
 As long as funds are available from the program, they will make payments for all qualifying customers and households.
 Call 540-434-5361

 Northern Virginia Electric Cooperative – The program offered to customers is known as Operation Round UP.
 Basically donations from customers, local businesses and utility donations provide financial assistance to people to help pay their heating bills.
 People who need financial assistance from the program should contact the Virginia Department of Social Services at 1-804-726-7000 or toll-free 1-800-552-3431 to learn more or to apply for help.
 Read more assistance from Northern Virginia Electric.

-Washington Gas – This energy company administers the Washington Area Fuel Fund.
-The financial assistance program provides heating bill assistance and cash payments for low-income households that reside in the Washington D.C. area that do not qualify for or have exhausted both local and federal government assistance.
-The program is run in the area by the Salvation Army.
-Call 540-869-1111
+Washington Gas helps low-income families keep their electricity on.
+The company administers the Washington Area Fuel Fund.
+The financial assistance program provides emergency heating bill assistance and cash payments for low-income households that reside in the Washington D.C. area (including northern Virginia).
+It will help people that do not qualify for or have exhausted both local and federal government assistance.

-Washington Gas - Several other payment plans and discounts are offered.
+Several other payment plans, weatherization services and discounts are offered.
 Low income customers and individuals faced with a disconnection can receive financial assistance, payment plans, and more.
 Find a listing of Washington Gas assistance programs.

 State and federal government utility bill assistance in Florida

-State of Virginia programs - All participating utility companies for the federal government LIHEAP Fuel and Crisis Assistance programs have agreed to waive charging the State Sales Tax on all fuel deliveries to their customers.
+State of Virginia programs include fee waivers. ll participating utility companies for the federal government LIHEAP Fuel and Crisis Assistance programs have agreed to waive charging the State Sales Tax on all fuel, including propane, deliveries to their customers.
 Qualified households instead will be able to receive the amount that would otherwise be paid to the State of Virginia for sales tax in the total amount of fuel delivered.
 Call 211 or the United Way referrals for details.

-Low income energy bill assistance and free conservation - Cash grants can help pay utilities in Virginia.
+Low income energy bill assistance and free conservation is available statewide.
+Cash grants can help pay utilities in Virginia, and the program is known as LIHEAP (EAP) as well as Fuel Assistance.
 In addition, the second program is weatherization, which is for conservation.
 While resources are limited, your local county social service office has more information and will accept applications for these state of Virginia utility bill assistance programs.
 Continue with free weatherization and LIEHAP in Virginia.

-Summer cooling bill help from social services and the government - State and local social service offices in Virginia can provide financial assistance during the summer.
+Summer cooling bill help from social services and the government includes additional financial help during the summer.
 The money can be used to pay for air conditioning bills and electric expenses.
 The goal is to help keep the elderly and vulnerable cool during the hot summer months, Other assistance available can include fans or even gently used AC units.
 Learn more on cooling bill help in Virginia.

 By Jon McNamara